 I will start Sarah’s steps by gathering the necessary boxes and bags and working 20 minutes in the space for 5 out of 7 days.
 I am going to set a timer.
 And I am going to follow Sarah’s rules.

 Do you want to join me?
 I would love it if you would!

-Leave a comment below letting me know what you LOVE, LOVE, LOVE your home to look like, what you collect, what’s on your dining room table, and the big project you are planning on working through during this process (the one we talked about last time).
+Leave a comment below letting me know what you LOVE, LOVE, LOVE your home to look like, what you collect, what’s on your dining room table, and the big project you are planning on working through during this process.